ISPMBern/covid-19/living-review/annotationguide.md

-20200424 Mert, Michel, description study designs COVID-19 crowd.
+Version: 24.04.2020

-_Description of the document: This paper aims to be used as training material for the crowd.
+_Description of the document: This document is used as training material for the [COVID-19 screening](screening.html) crowd.
 It will help the participants to identify study designs with brief study descriptions and some tips._

 # Epidemiological study designs: